 - Crushed red pepper flakes, optional

-- Pat the scallops dry and season with salt and pepper.
+- If using scallops, pat them dry and season with salt and pepper.

-- In a cast iron skillet, heat 1 tbsp olive oil on medium-high heat.
-When the oil is hot, gently add the sea scallops.
-Sear for about 1 1/2 minutes on each side.
+- In a cast iron skillet, heat 1 tablespoon olive oil over medium-high heat until shimmering.
+Gently add the sea scallops.
+Sear for about 1 ½ minutes on each side.
 Scallops should form a golden brown crust.
 Sprinkle a large pinch of dried oregano.
 Transfer to a dish and set aside for now.

-- In a medium heavy cooking pot, heat 1 tbsp olive oil on medium-high.
+- In a medium heavy cooking pot, heat 1 tablespoon extra virgin olive oil on medium-high.
 Add the chopped peppers, onions, garlic, tomato paste, salt and the remaining dried oregano.
 Cook for 5 minutes, stirring occasionally.